 Bisphenol A (BPA) is primarily used as a building block (monomer) in the production of polycarbonate plastics and epoxy resins by polymerization (reaction in which monomers combine to form polymers).
 Polymerized BPA is basically bound in a chemically stable manner.
 However, it can be released again under certain circumstances.
 Thus, free BPA residues may still be present in small quantities in these materials and may be released.

-Food contact materials play an important role in the uptake of BPA via the diet, as BPA can transfer from them into food (migration).
-According to EFSA (2015), canned foods contribute significantly more to BPA intake than non-canned foods.
+Food contact materials play an important role in the uptake of BPA via the diet, as BPA can migrate from them into food.
+According to EFSA(2015), canned foods contribute significantly more to BPA intake than non-canned foods.
 For those foods that were not canned, meat and meat products and fish and fish products were found to contribute most to dietary BPA intake.

 Situation in Austria